-For retail stores, the packaging is what makes your product stand out, so you need to follow through with those feelings.
+It's retail packaging that makes your product stand out in the brick-and-mortar world, so you need to follow through with those feelings.

 In both of these situations, an unboxing experience can be the difference.
 An unboxing experience leaves your customer thinking 'Gee I really got a lot more than I thought I would'.

 This is a feeling that, when leveraged correctly, your brand can turn into customer retention, loyalty, and satisfaction - 3 potent metrics for any brand.